joshpeterson/summa/book/first_part_of_the_second_part/treatise_on_habits_in_particular_good_habits_i.e._virtues/of_the_mean_of_virtue/prologue.md

 (2) Whether the mean of moral virtue is the real mean or the rational mean?
 (3) Whether the intellectual virtues observe the mean?
 (4) Whether the theological virtues do?

-* Whether Moral Virtues Observe The Mean?
-* Whether The Mean Of Moral Virtue Is The Real Mean, Or The Rational Mean?
-* Whether The Intellectual Virtues Observe The Mean?
-* Whether The Theological Virtues Observe The Mean?